Entangled graphs: A classification of four-qubit entanglement: Introduction

 The entanglement properties of a multi-qubit system may be represented mathematically in several ways.
 In \cite{Dur2001}, D\"{u}r has investigated the entanglement properties of multipartite systems, concentrating on the bipartite aspects of multipartite entanglement, i.e. the bipartite entanglement that is robust against the disposal of the particles.
 In this sense, the two qubits belonging to a multipartite system are entangled if their reduced density matrix is entangled.
-He has introduced the concept of \textit{entanglement molecules}, i.e. structures such that each qubit is represented by an atom while an entanglement between a pair of qubits is represented by a bound.
-He has shown that an arbitrary entanglement molecule can be represented by a mixed state of a multiqubit system.
-On the other hand, Plesch et al \cite{Buzek2003,Buzek2004} have introduced the concept of \textit{entangled graphs} such that each qubit of a multipartite system is represented as a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
-They have shown that any entangled graph of $N$ qubits can be represented by a pure state from a subspace of the whole $2^N$-dimensional Hilbert space of N qubits.
-Recently a classification of entanglement of three-qubit states based on their three-qubit and reduced two-qubit entanglement has presented \cite{Sabin2008}.
+D\"{u}r introduces the concept of \textit{entanglement molecules}, i.e. structures such that each qubit is represented by an atom while an entanglement between a pair of qubits is represented by a bound.
+He also shows that an arbitrary entanglement molecule can be represented by a mixed state of a multiqubit system.
+On the other hand, Plesch et al. \cite{Buzek2003,Buzek2004} introduce the concept of \textit{entangled graphs} such that each qubit of a multipartite system is represented as a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
+They show that any entangled graph of $N$ qubits can be represented by a pure state from a subspace of the whole $2^N$-dimensional Hilbert space of N qubits.

-In this Letter we turn our attention to entangled graphs and associate a pure four-qubit state to each graph of order 4.
+In this paper we turn our attention to entangled graphs and associate a pure four-qubit state to each graph of order 4.
 This, naturally, leads to a classification of entanglement in four-qubit systems.
-Our classification is based on the use of generalized Schmidt decomposition (GSD) of pure states of multi-qubit systems.
-We show that for every possible entangled graph one can find a pure state such that the reduced entanglement of each pair, measured by concurrence, represents the weight of the corresponding edge in the graph.
-In order to characterize the global entanglement of the state, we use the concept of tripartite and fourpartite concurrences, introduced in \cite{Love2007}, in such a way that a circle including the graph indicates the nonzero global entanglement of the corresponding state.
+Our classification is based on the use of GSD of pure states of multi-qubit systems.
+We show that for every possible entangled graph one can find a pure state such that the reduced entanglement of each pair, measured by concurrence \cite{Wootters}, represents the weight of the corresponding edge in the graph.
+In order to characterize the global entanglement of the state, we use the concept of tripartite and quadripartite concurrences, introduced in \cite{Love2007}, in such a way that a circle including the graph indicates the nonzero global entanglement of the corresponding state.
+It is worth to mention that our classification does not contain permutations.